Test of Relevant Expertise (TRE) Reflective Essay Questions

 All candidates are also required to submit a detailed CV (no more than four sides of A4) in support of their reflective essay submissions.
 Prior to the marking process, all applications will be anonymised.

-The five Reflective Essay questions must be submitted to the online system called Turnitin.
-Turnitin is an academic plagiarism checker and will only allow submission of ONE Word document for the TRE application process.
+The five Reflective Essay questions must be submitted to the online assessment platform.
+All submissions will go through an academic plagiarism checker and will only allow submission of ONE Word document for the TRE application process.

 Therefore, the five Reflective Essay questions should follow the following format for submission to Turnitin: